-The more you say it to yourself and get yourself convinced of that it’s true the more you will eventually have created the reality that you easily can do it and it will be comfortable.
+The more you say it to yourself and get yourself convinced that it’s true the more you will eventually have created the reality that you easily can do it and it will be comfortable.

 When you hit the right state because you already have built up your resources through positive experiences over time, you will complete the running program no matter what challenges you may face.
-In that way, you build up your belief over and over again and all the parameters in the diagram are strengthened, so that you eventually find it natural to run in all kind of circumstances and then it becomes really fun.
+In that way, you build up your belief over and over again and all the parameters in the diagram are strengthened, so that you eventually find it natural to run in all kinds of circumstances, and then it becomes really fun.

 If your self-confidence is high, then of course you should just use it as a starting point.
 If your self-confidence is low, you just have to pretend you have it like in ‘fake it until you make it’.